Stranorlar: Tourism

 Drumboe Woods are a tourist attraction at Stranorlar.
+According to local historian Pat Holland, Edmund Samuel Hayes and his wife Lady Emily Hayes, who lived at Drumboe Castle, began the planting of Drumboe Woods in the 1850s or 1860s.
+This included the Giant Redwood, which stands at the center of the woods.
 The woods are managed by Coillte and provide walking routes along the banks of the River Finn and the upper woods.
 The woods also contain the ruins of Drumboe Castle.

 Outside the town, a small folly called "The Steeple" is a destination for walkers.
 From the top of the tower, on a clear day, the hillfort of the Grianan of Aileach can be seen.
 There is a raised ring fort at Dunwiley, outside the town.

 Since 2021, the Frances Browne Literary Festival has been an annual event in Stranorlar and Ballybofey.
 The festival, which takes place in October, “celebrates the rich cultural and literary heritage of East Donegal.”
 It includes lectures, dramatic and musical performances, and a multilingual poetry competition, with awards for poems in English, Irish, and Ulster Scots.
 Recent guests have included Annemarie Ní Churreáin and Nessa O'Mahony.